arthur7373/linux-training/level3/3-7-Mailserver.md

-The recipient's **MTA** then delivers the email to the incoming mail server (called the **MDA**, for Mail Delivery Agent), which stores the email as it waits for the user to retreive it.
+The recipient's **MTA** then delivers the email to the incoming mail server (called the **MDA**, for Mail Delivery Agent), which stores the email as it waits for the user to retrieve it.
 **MAA** (Mail Access Agent) is used to retrieve mails from  mailboxes.

 There are two main protocols used for retrieving email from MAA: